Limbu-prajil/jp_todo_app/README.md

 This application allows users to:
 - Create new todo items
-- View a list of all existing todos
+- Read all existing todos
-- Complete or Uncomplete a todo
+- Update a todo as complete or uncomplete
 - Delete a todo

 ---------------------------------------------------------------------